jsheppard95/energy_minimization/README.md

 This generates the
 ["Shared Object" library file](https://superuser.com/questions/71404/what-is-an-so-file) `ex2lib.cpython-39-x86_64-linux-gnu.so`.
-One can then `import` the functions defined in `ex2lib.f90` as Python functions, noting that casing is lowered when used in Python.
+With this file in the working directory, one can then `import` functions defined in `ex2lib.f90` as Python functions, noting that casing is lowered when used in Python.
 For example, the Fortran function `CalcForces` is available in Python as

 ```
 import ex2lib
-ex2lib.CalcForces(*args)
+ex2lib.calcforces(*args)
 ```

 making the force and energy calculations far more efficient than if implemented directly in Python due to the fact that Fortran is a compiled language.

 Generate energy minimization data with the following minimization script.
 Note this process can take on the order of days. `K`-specific files (see below) are